ionos-cloud/knife-ionos-cloud/docs/subcommands/firewall_create.md

         defines the allowed code (from 0 to 254) if the protocol ICMP is chosen; null allows all codes

     ionoscloud_username: --username USERNAME, -u USERNAME
-        your Ionoscloud username
+        your Ionoscloud username (required)

     ionoscloud_password: --password PASSWORD, -p PASSWORD
-        your Ionoscloud password
+        your Ionoscloud password (required)

 ```